TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 Initializing C modules
 ^^^^^^^^^^^^^^^^^^^^^^

-Modules objects are usually created from extension modules (shared libraries which export an initialization function), or compiled-in modules (where the initialization function is added using :c:func:`PyImport_AppendInittab`).
+Modules objects are usually created kutoka extension modules (shared libraries which export an initialization function), or compiled-in modules (where the initialization function is added using :c:func:`PyImport_AppendInittab`).
 See :ref:`building` or :ref:`extending-with-embedding` for details.